wiggick/AutoSysVisualizer/README.md

 `dgml = createObject("component","AutoSysVisualizer.cfcs.jilDGML");`

-If you only want to process specific files ased on the jil Group setting.
+You can limit the process to specific files in a group by using the jil Group Filter setting.

 `dgml.setListGroupFilter("YourGroup");`